ruuda/dfc/readme.md

 it in the branch where it is used.
 In a lazy language we could get away with unconditionally producing a thunk, as it would only be forced inside the branch.

+## Implementation Notes

+ * The variable and expression type use GADTs for type safety.
+An optimization pass that would change the type of a value would not typecheck.
+ * I started out allowing both variables and constants in expressions, but allowing only variables (and making constants expressions) make writing optimizations more uniform.
+ * Having an identity expression is useful to modularize optimization passes.
+   One pass would rewrite `$2 = $1 + 0` to `$2 = $1`, and it does not need to
+   be cluttered by anything else.
+Another pass would then rewrite references to `$2` with references to `$1`, at which point `$2` becomes dead code.

 ## Building

     stack setup